Hunaina-Ehsan/water-monitoring-dashboard-streamlit-based-/README.md

 ## ⚙️ How It Works
 - Current version uses **simulated data** (`numpy` and `pandas`)
-- Real sensor data will be integrated via APIs/CSV/MQTT once available
+- Real sensor data will be integrated via request api.
+- Can't add due to privacy concerns.

 ---